mgottsacker34/ITCon/exercise_1/README.md

 # The Basics

-These are instructions for a basic Python tutorial
+These are instructions for a basic Python tutorial.